A block of mass m is pulled up a frictionless inclined plane of a... | Study Prep in Pearson+

 Master Work By Gravity On Inclined Planes with a bite sized video explanation from PatrickStart learning

-A compressor is pulled up a frictionless inclined plane that makes an angle of with the horizontal.
-If the compressor is displaced along the incline, how much work does gravity do on the compressor during this displacement?
+A book of mass slides a distance down a frictionless inclined plane that makes an angle with the horizontal.
+During this process, how much work does gravity do on the book?

-Which of the following situations involves no work being done by the applied force on an object on an inclined plane?

-In the context of a machine such as an inclined plane, how is the related to the ?
+When pushing a car up a frictionless inclined plane, which requires more work: increasing the car's speed from to , or from to ?

 A block of mass is pulled up a frictionless inclined plane of angle by a constant force parallel to the incline, moving it a distance along the plane.
-How much work is done by the force on the block during this displacement?
+What is the work done by the force during this process?

-A supertanker of mass is pulled a distance along a straight, frictionless channel by two tugboats.
-Each tugboat exerts a constant force of magnitude at an angle above the direction of motion.
-What is the total work done by the two tugboats on the supertanker?
+When water is pumped from a lower reservoir to a higher reservoir at a vertical height , which expression gives the minimum work required to move a mass of water against gravity (neglecting friction and other losses)?

-A block of mass is pulled up a frictionless inclined plane of length and angle with respect to the horizontal.
-How much work must be done by an external force to move the block from the bottom to the top of the incline if the vertical height gained is ?
+A block of mass is pushed up a frictionless inclined plane of length and angle with respect to the horizontal.
+How much work is required to move the block from the bottom to the top of the incline?

 Work On Inclined Planes practice set